KevinOConnor/can2040/docs/Features.md

 * Works with standard CAN bus transceivers.
 Any two rp2040 gpio pins may be used for the "can rx" and "can tx" wires.

+# Protocol details

+This section provides some low-level details on can2040's implementation of the CAN bus protocol.
+This section is targeted at CAN bus experts interested in implementation details.

+* Supports clock synchronization for bit timing.
+That is, the sampling time is resynchronized on each passive to dominant bit transition.

+* Supports verification of SOF (start-of-frame), header, data, CRC, ack, and EOF (end-of-frame) portions of each frame on the CAN bus.

+* Will inject an ack bit after verification of message CRC when receiving a message.

+* Transmissions will perform "line arbitration".
+That is, lower priority transmissions (as based on message id) will yield the bus to higher priority messages.
+In addition, the start of transmissions will be aligned to the SOF bit of other transmitters for proper bit timing during line arbitration.

+* Support for automatic retransmissions.
+If a transmission does not complete successfully (for example, due to an error, lack of acknowledgment, or interrupted by a higher priority message) then it will be automatically retransmitted at the next opportunity.

+* Supports sending and receiving "remote frames".

+* Support for receiving "overload frames" (they will successfully delay transmission of messages).
+The can2040 code does not transmit "overload frames".

+* Support for receiving "error frames" (they will halt an active transmission).
+However, can2040 does not transmit "error frames".

+There are some known limitations with CAN bus error handling:

+* The CAN bus specification defines three error handling states:
+  "error active" (ie, normal state), "error passive", and "bus off".
+  Automatic transition between these states is not implemented.
+The can2040 code does not transmit "error frames".
+The can2040 code will not automatically enter a "bus off" state.
+In this regard, the can2040 code may be thought of as always being in the "error passive" state.

 # Software utilization

 The can2040 system is a software CAN bus implementation.
 It utilizes